niklas-hiller/wc3-lua/achievements.md

 - Description: You summon an angel each few seconds that deals holy damage to nearby enemies

 Ability 2
-- Set: ELEMENTS
+- Path: ELEMENTS
 - Description: You have a blizzard around you

 Ability 3
-- Set: DESTROYER
+- Path: DESTROYER
 - Description: You have a laser (sacred storm)

 # SIXTH BOSS PASSIVES